pjenvey/path-pep/pep-0NNN.rst

 Objects representing file system paths will implement the ``__fspath__()`` method which will return the ``str`` or ``bytes`` representation of the path.
-If the file system path is already properly encoded as ``bytes`` then that should be returned, otherwise a ``str`` should be returned as the preferred path representation.
+The ``str`` representation is the preferred low-level path representation as it is human-readable and what people historically represent paths as.

 Standard library changes